Schubert determinantal ideals are Hilbertian: Preliminaries

 \subsection{Permutation combinatorics}

 We need some standard permutation combinatorics; our reference is \cite{Manivel}.
-The \textit{Coxeter length} of $w\in S_n$ is the number of inversions in $w$:
+The \textit{Coxeter length} of $w\in S_n$ is the number of inversions in $w$, i.e., $ \ell(w):=\#\{i<j:w(i)>w(j)\}$.
 The \emph{graph} of $w\in S_n$ places a $\bullet$ in each position $(i,w(i))$ (written in matrix notation).
 The \textit{Rothe diagram} of $w$, denoted $D(w)$, consists of all boxes in $[n]\times[n]$ not weakly below or right of a $\bullet$.
 We have

 The \emph{essential set} $E(w)$ of $w$ is comprised of the maximally southeast boxes of each connected component of $D(w)$, i.e.,

 \begin{definition} The \emph{effective region} of $w\in S_n$, denoted $\lambda(w)$, consists of $(i,j)\in [n]\times [n]$ such that $(i,j)$ is weakly northwest of some $(i',j')\in E(w)$. \end{definition}